 Home insurance claims: fault vs. responsibility

 “Most things that happen within the home are independent of fault,” explains Stefan Tirschler, product and underwriting manager at Square One Insurance.
 “When two cars are moving, you can pretty easily determine who hit whom.
-Within home insurance, though, fault is not a factor most of the time because most of the claims we deal with are accidental things.”
+Within home insurance, though, fault may not be a factor because most of the claims we deal with are accidental things.”

 In other words, fault isn’t really something home insurance companies are looking to determine when they receive your claim.

-“Where responsibility does come in, however, is in cases of actual negligence,” says Tirschler.
+“Where responsibility does come in, however, is in the case of actual negligence,” he says.
 “Like when someone else may have caused the loss.”

-That said, it’s not really up to you, as the person who suffered water damage from the unit above, to make that determination.
+If you’re the one who suffered water damage from the unit above, it’s really not up to you to make that determination.
 Your focus should be on dealing with your own insurance provider to get the damage to your unit covered.
-“The home insurance provider of the person below may then attempt to recover that loss from the person who was actually responsible for it,” says Tirschler.

 There are two scenarios, however, in which a home insurance company may downright refuse to cover a claim:

-Generally speaking, though, home insurance companies aren’t all that fussed about fault for the more common things that happen in a home; they’re just interested in the fact that a claim has been filed.
-And that’s what’s going to affect your premiums and trigger your deductible.
+Generally speaking, though, home insurance companies aren’t all that fussed about who is at fault for the more common things that happen in a home — they’re just interested in the fact that a claim has been filed.
+And that is what’s going to affect your premiums and trigger your deductible.

 How does a home insurance claim affect you?

 When you make an auto insurance claim, fault is arguably the most important part of the equation.
-Even if you’re found partially at fault, there’s a good chance you’ll have to pay your deductible, and will see higher premiums when your policy renews.
+If you’re found even partially at fault, there’s a good chance you’ll have to pay your deductible, and will see higher premiums when your policy is renewed.

-When you make a home insurance claim, however, whether your premiums increase or not has nothing to do with who (or what) was responsible for the damage; it’s just about the fact that a claim was made.
+When you make a home insurance claim, however, whether your premiums increase or not has nothing to do with who (or what) was responsible for the damage; it’s just about the fact that a claim was made in the first place.

-“The best predictor of future claims is whether any have happened in the past,” explains Tirschler.
+“The best predictor of future claims is whether you have had any in the past,” explains Tirschler.
 “And the impact on a home insurance premium is strictly based upon whether or not a claim happened, not necessarily whether someone was hypothetically responsible for it.”

 “In general, the deductible is always a feature of a home insurance claim,” says Tirschler.
 “Since we’re not determining fault, we don’t have a way to say, ‘Well you don’t need to pay the deductible because you’re not at fault.’
 We’re just not attributing fault to that decision.”

-With car insurance, multiple at-fault claims can make insurers view you as a “high-risk” driver, which in turn can leave you with few options for auto insurance that are significantly more expensive, such as the Facility Association.
+With car insurance, multiple at-fault claims can make insurance companies view you as a “high-risk” driver, which in turn can leave you with few options for auto insurance from significantly more expensive providers, such as the Facility Association.

 How to prove you’re not responsible for a home insurance claim

-The best thing you can do in order to prove you’re not responsible for the damage is to make a claim as soon as possible.
-An insurance adjuster will then come to your home to investigate and document the scenario, Tirschler says.
+The best thing you can do to prove that you’re not responsible for the damage is to make a claim as soon as possible.
+An insurance adjuster will then come to your home to investigate and document the scenario, Tirschler explains.